kelvonlys/Moving-Average-Breakout/README.md

 # Signal Generation
-A buy signal is generated when the price breaks above the 5-days, 10-days and 20-days simple moving averages with a bullish candlestick patterns.
-Noted that the 5-days SMA should be above 10-days SMA which is also above the 20-days SMA.
+A buy signal is generated when the price breaks above the 5-days, 10-days and 20-days simple moving averages with bullish candlestick patterns.
+The 5-days SMA should be above 10-days SMA which is also above the 20-days SMA.

 # Result